Continuous-wave radar: Sinusoidal frequency modulation

 Sinusoidal FM is used when both range and velocity are required simultaneously for complex objects with multiple moving parts like turbine fan blades, helicopter blades, or propellers.
 This processing reduces the effect of complex spectra modulation produced by rotating parts that introduce errors into range measurement process.

 This technique also has the advantage that the receiver never needs to stop processing incoming signals because the modulation waveform is continuous with no impulse modulation.

-Sinusoidal FM is eliminated completely by the receiver for close in reflections because the transmit frequency will be the same as the frequency being reflected back into the receiver.
+Sinusoidal FM is eliminated by the receiver for close in reflections because the transmit frequency will be the same as the frequency being reflected back into the receiver.
 The spectrum for more distant objects will contain more modulation.
 The amount of spectrum spreading caused by modulation riding on the receive signal is proportional to the distance to the reflecting object.

 The time domain formula for FM is: